mohannaresh/MapsCucumberFramework/README.md

 Assumptions
 =========================================
 1.All the elements accessbility ids/xpath or locators are hard coded values as of now

 2. .app or .apk files are present in src/test/resources/apps directory

 So, due to that this project will not run successfully with created test cases.
 Mainly concentrated on design framework, implementation and reusable code.

+Manual/Functional test cases are mentioned in manualTestcases.feature file in the src/test/resources/features/ directory